 Simple English definitions for legal terms

-Read a random definition: petit jury
+Read a random definition: chamber of commerce

 A fickle-fiduciary rule is a rule that says if someone who works for a company or partnership breaks their promise to be loyal to their employer, they have to give back all the money and benefits they got after they broke their promise.
 This usually happens when someone leaves to work for a competitor or start their own business.
 Even if they didn't hurt their old employer, they still have to give back everything they got.
 Sometimes, if the rule is too harsh, the court might consider other things before making a decision.